velosomarcus/jenkins-docker-image-builder/README.md

 docker push <docker-registry>/jenkins-docker:lts
 ```

-How to start the Jenkins-Docker container:
+How to start the Jenkins-Docker container with access to the Docker running on host:
 ```bash
 # for MacOS host
 mkdir -p /Users/marcus/jenkins_home